ShivaniKp911/CodeNextDoor/README.md

-# CodeNextDoor
+# 🌈 CodeNextDoor

-In this repo I just code for fun or to uplift my mood sometimes.
-This is a collection on easy react projects.
+Welcome to my happy place 💻✨
+This repo is where I code for fun — no goals, no pressure, just small projects that make me smile or help me unwind.